s-broda/ARCHModels.jl/docs/src/univariatetypehierarchy.md

 ─────────────────────────────────
 ```
 ## [Mean specifications](@id meanspec)
 Mean specifications serve to specify ``\mu_t``.
-They are modelled as subtypes of [`MeanSpec`](@ref).
+They are modelled as subtypes of [`UnivariateMeanSpec`](@ref).
 They contain their parameters as (possibly empty) vectors, but convenience constructors are provided where appropriate.
 The following specifications are available:
 * A zero mean: ``\mu_t=0``.
 Available as [`NoIntercept`](@ref):
 ```jldoctest TYPES
 julia> NoIntercept() # convenience constructor, eltype defaults to Float64